GSA/digitalgov.gov/content/events/2019/06/2019-06-11-federal-crowdsourcing-webinar-series-episode-3-opportunity-project.md

 ---
 slug: federal-crowdsourcing-webinar-series-episode-3-opportunity-project
+kicker: Episode 3
-title: 'Federal Crowdsourcing Webinar Series, Episode 3&#58; The Opportunity Project'
+title: 'Federal Crowdsourcing Webinar Series: The Opportunity Project'
 summary: 'The Opportunity Project engages government, communities, and the technology industry to create digital tools that address our greatest challenges as a nation&#46; Learn how this initiative is making government data more accessible through cross-sector collaboration&#46;'
 featured_image:
   uid: opportunity-project